anfama15/128bitAES_VHDL/README.md

-# Save the README content to a readme.md file

-readme_content = """
 # AES Encryption and Decryption Modules

 This repository contains VHDL implementations of various modules used in the Advanced Encryption Standard (AES) algorithm.
 These modules support both encryption and decryption processes.